Olubunmi-Adesanmi/ICDFA---GRC-Engineering/GRC 102 _ Week 1_Principles of Information Security Governance/GRC 102_Week 2_Lab_Developing Security Policies and procedures/Report_wk2.md

 *Note: Standards are cited at a high level.
 The report does not reproduce proprietary standards text or claim certification.
 NexusTech should confirm applicable legal, contractual and regulatory requirements before implementation.*

-# Appendix A: Student Completion Checklist

-☒ Defined Policy, Standard, Guideline and Procedure correctly.

-☒ Classified all eight draft statements with one-sentence justifications.

-☒ Created a clear hierarchy diagram.

-☒ Completed a full Acceptable Use Policy.

-☒ Completed a sequential User Access Request Procedure.

-☒ Completed a Communication and Training Plan.

-☒ Completed a 2–3 paragraph Policy Review Memo.

-☒ Clearly labelled all five evidence bundles.

-☒ Included professional document control, references and an AI declaration.

-☒ Checked the work for internal consistency and fictional-data safety.